"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation: Introduction

-Extensive experiments on five downstream NLP tasks and ten datasets demonstrate that it is feasible to steal a commercial LLM with 175 billion parameters by a pre-trained local model with only 8 billion parameters using just 100 queries.
+Extensive experiments on five downstream NLP tasks and two alignment tasks with 12 datasets demonstrate that it is feasible to steal a commercial LLM with 175 billion parameters by a pre-trained local model with only 8 billion parameters under a given domain.
 The resulting local model performs statistically similar to the victim model for tasks not requiring extra knowledge (e.g., data-to-text), and only $0\sim 3$ percentage lower for tasks requiring it (e.g., translation and QAs).
-This result poses an immediate threat of task-specific extraction on commercial LLMs.
-To further draw the capability boundary of such a threat, we also illustrate the ``spectrum'' in difficulties and upper bounds for extracting LLMs.
+This result poses an immediate threat of task-specific and alignment extraction on commercial LLMs.
+Our contribution are summarized as follows:

-To summarize, the contributions of our paper are as follows: \begin{itemize} \item \textbf{New Perspective of LLM Alignment for MEAs.} We present LoRD, a novel model extraction attack algorithm for LLMs.
-To our best knowledge, it is the first effective and realistic extraction algorithm that is compatible with the alignment procedure of LLMs. \item \textbf{Theoretical Guarantee.} We theoretically prove that the convergence procedure of LoRD in MEAs is consistent with the alignments of LLMs.
-Furthermore, we demonstrate that LoRD can reduce query complexity while mitigating watermark protection through exploration-based stealing. \item \textbf{Systematical Evaluation.} Extensive experiments on domain-specific extractions demonstrate that our proposed method outperforms current extraction strategies across different downstream NLP tasks. \end{itemize}
+$\bullet$~\textbf{New Perspective of Large Language Model Extraction.} We present LoRD, a novel model extraction attack algorithm for LLMs.
+To our best knowledge, it is the first effective and realistic extraction algorithm that takes LLM alignment into consideration for MEAs.

+$\bullet$~\textbf{Theoretical Guarantee.} We theoretically prove that the convergence procedure of LoRD in MEAs is consistent with the alignments of LLMs.
+Furthermore, we demonstrate that LoRD can reduce query complexity while mitigating watermark protection through exploration-based stealing.